Docs

 3.3.
 Preferred satisfiability

-, but the constraint adds a soft penalty to the run score for any matches to the constraint, incentivising Timefold to find an alternative solution.
+When the satisfiability of the rule is PREFERRED, the Minutes between shifts not in preferred range for employee soft constraint is invoked.
+Employees might be assigned shifts that are below the minimumMinutesBetweenShifts or above the maximumMinutesBetweenShifts, but the constraint adds a soft penalty to the run score for any matches to the constraint, incentivizing Timefold to find an alternative solution.

 3.4.
 Minutes between shift rules example